S3rBr0P4r/AppointmentManager/README.md

 | Development tools | Visual Studio Professional 2022, Version 17.13.6
 | | Visual Studio Code 1.100.1

-## Observations

-In this project, clean architecture has been applied as better as possible.
-Any feedback about it is more than welcome.

-## Next steps
+## Next steps, based on product requirements

+* Add authorization in API write operations to increase security
-* Improve logging using Serilog instead of ILogger
+* Improve logging using Serilog instead of ILogger to send logs to Datadog
-* Add authorization in API write operations
+* Increase test coverage, specially on end to end tests